Hierro216/Programming-Challenges/README.md

 # Project-Euler-Challenges
-In this repository, I will post the results of resolving more than 100 challenges from Project Euler web page.
+In this repository, I will post the results of resolving challenges from Project Euler web page.
-All the solutions are written in java.
+All the solutions are written in Java.